mehro20/neevastask/README.md

 # neevastask
-i developed portfolio and ttribute page by using html css
+i developed  tribute page by using html css